bob-clean¶

 option

 removes attic directories that were created by bob dev.
+Lastly the

 The identification of the unreferenced workspace directories is based on the